 Gathered natural materials, along with air dry clay beads are what you need to create a beautiful nature mobile for kids.

-Children are naturally drawn to nature, especially preschoolers.
-If your little ones are anything like mine, it’s not rare for a quick walk to the park to see us coming home with heavy pockets filled with rocks, sticks, leaves and any other piece of nature the kids found along the way.
+Children are naturally drawn to nature, no matter what age they are.
+If your little ones are anything like mine, most walks see us coming home with pockets filled with rocks, sticks, leaves and any other piece of nature the kids found along the way.
+You name it, and it’s probably made its way back into our home.

 The hard part isn’t collecting.
 But figuring out what to do with all this newly found natural treasure can be a difficult task.